 The textbook is available from The Duck Store bookstore.
 A copy will be available on reserve at the DSGN library (if COVID-19 restrictions allow).
-Note that this textbook is the same as that required for LA 475/575: History of Landscape Architecture II (offered in Spring).
+Note that this textbook is the same as that required for LA 475/575: History of Landscape Architecture II.